What is Clinical Hypnosis?

 Practical uses for hypnosis*

 Hypnosis is used in real life as part of a treatment plan for numerous physical and psychological health issues including dysfunctional habits, anxiety, stress-related illness, and pain management.
-Outside of pure health-related applications, hypnosis is widely used to enhance goal achievement and performance in sports, the arts, testing, and business.
+Outside of pure health-related applications, hypnosis is widely used to enhance goal achievement and performance in sports, the arts, test taking, and business.
 Here are some of the more common applications:

 *The decision to use hypnosis as a complimentary treatment should only be made based on consultation with a qualified health care professional (e.g. physician, licensed professional counselor) who has also been trained in the use of hypnosis.